-If you plan to earn money in some sort of side hustle or potentially start a new, more rewarding career, consider this income in your calculation as well.
+If you plan to earn money in some side hustle or potentially start a new, more rewarding career, consider this income in your calculation.

 While these calculations can give you a general benchmark to aim for, it’s always best to consult a financial advisor.